houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 Section 1 sets the scene for the whole article.
 Firstly, I build a vocabulary for cashing out the tension between theoretical and JavaScript regular expressions.
 In particular, I define concepts such as an alphabet, languages and classes of such languages.
 Secondly, I introduce the concept of a language denoting mechanism - a well-defined system for denoting classes of languages.
 Thirdly, I take a look at Chomsky's hierarchy.
 This hints at how different classes of languages are recognised by different language denoting mechanisms.
 One of these classes are regular languages.
 We say that a language denoting mechanism is regular if and only if it maximally denotes regular languages.

-This allows us to cash out "JavaScript regular expressions are not regular" as the claim "JavaScript regular expressions are not a regular language denoting mechanism".
+At this point, I can cash out the claim that "JavaScript regular expressions are not regular" as the claim that "JavaScript regular expressions are not a regular language denoting mechanism".
 In contrast, theoretical regular expressions are a regular language denoting mechanism.
-The remaining sections focus on clarifying and explaining this cashed out claim.
+Consequently, I can cash out and examine the tension by explaining and justifying this cashed out claim.

-In section 1, I show how both JavaScript and theoretical regular expression are language denoting mechanisms.
+In section 2, I show how both JavaScript and theoretical regular expression are language denoting mechanisms by looking at syntax rules and observing that each regular expression denotes a set of strings.

-In section 2, I informally define the class of regular expressions

-we explore the theory behind regular expressions to understand why they must have finite states.
-In particular, we show how regular expressions act as syntactic sugar for a class of languages called regular languages.

-We then discuss how these languages are recognised by and are intrinsically tied to a class of *finite state* machines without memory [2], called deterministic finite automata (DFAs).
+In section 3, I informally define the class of regular languages by refering to a class of *finite state* machines, called deterministic finite automata (DFAs).
+These are the quitessential language denoting mchanism that defines the class of regular laguages.
+I briefly wave at how other language denoting mechanisms such as theoretical regular expressions, regular grammars and NFAs are equivalent.
+In doing so, we also understand why they must have finite states.

 In section 4, we dive into some code to demonstrate the usefulness of backreferences.
-We then conceptually analyse the way they work to abduce that computing them requires memory.
-So, we can abduce that JavaScript regular expressions rely on memory.

-In section 4, we take a look at Chomsky's hierarchy.
-This hints at how different classes of languages are recognised by different classes of machines.
-This gives us a way to cash out the tension (between theoretical and JavaScript regular expressions) by talking about the different levels in the hierarchy.

-Essentially, we cash out the tension as an issue of *language recognition*.
-To understand why JavaScript regular expressions are not regular *is* to understand how they recognise a larger (hence different) class of languages than theoretical regular expressions.
-As previously mentioned, DFAs are finite state machines without memory that are intrinsically tied to regular languages.
-In contrast, JavaScript regular expressions rely on memory.
-So, owing to their reliance on memory, they recognise a different class of languages from DFAs.
-Hence, they are not regular.
+I then show how there's at least one instance of a JavaScript regular expression that does not denote a regular language.
+I also how this particular example is a context-free language by looking at PDAs.

+As a side note, I on must have finite states.

-Here's as an informal premise-conclusion representation to summarise this article's main argument.
+In summary, here's as an informal argument.

-1. A mechanism for denoting a set of languages is regular if and only if its maximally denoted set is the set of regular languages.
+1. A language denoting mechanism is a well-defined system for denoting a class of languages.
+2. A language denoting mechanism is regular if it maximally denotes the class of regular languages.
-2. The set of regular languages is equal to the set of all languages recognised by DFAs.
+3. The class of regular languages is the class of all languages recongised by the language denoting mechanism of deterministic finite automata (DFAs).
-3. DFAs is a mechanism for denoting a set of languages.
+3. Regular expressions are a language denoting mechanism.
-The computation behind any DFA does not require unbounded memory.
-4. If any computation of a mechanism for denoting a set of languages requires unbounded memory, that mechanism is not regular.

-2. Theoretical regular expressions maximally denote the set of regular languages.
+4. Due to backreferences, JavaScript regular expressions do not maximally denote the class of regular languages.
-4. As mechanisms for maximally denoting regular languages, DFAs and theoretical regular expressions are equivalent.
-5. As a mechanism for maximally denoting regular languages, the computation behind DFAs does not require unbounded memory.
-6. Since DFAs and theoretical regular expressions are equivalent mechanisms for maximally denoting regular languages, the computation behind theoretical regular expressions does not require unbounded memory.

-5. Some computation behind backreferences require unbounded memory.
-6. Backreferences are part of JavaScript regular expressions.
-7. Some computation behind JavaScript regular expressions require unbounded memory.
-8. JavaScript regular expressions is a mechanism for denoting a set of languages.
+5. JavaScript regular expressions are not a regular language denoting mechanism
-9. is larger (hence different) than the set of regular languages.
+4. To say that "JavaScript regular expressions are not regular" is to say that "JavaScript regular expressions are not a regular language denoting mechanism"

-10. JavaScript regular expressions are not regular.
+Therefore, JavaScript regular expressions are not regular.

 ## 1. Cashing out the tension